CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/tr-api.md

 ---

 ## Limitations
-The following limitations apply to using the CTR API with workflows:
+The following limitations apply to using the Threat Response API with workflows:
 * The workflow must be a response workflow (see [this page]({{ site.baseurl }}/workflows/response/))
 * The only input you can provide the workflow are two strings named `observable_type` and `observable_value`
 * You will not be able to get the result or status of the workflow, only that it has been executed successfully